 Have you ever wondered how lightning forms?
 Have you thought about how meteorologists can detect lightning?
 Lightning is a mysterious phenomenon in weather prediction; it is impossible to predict accurately but can be tracked with a lightning detector.
-Lightning strikes occur thousands of times a day, and these devices provide earlier warning for severe storms, making lightning detection equipment a useful tool.
+Lightning strikes occur thousands of times a day, and these devices provide earlier warnings for severe storms, making lightning detection equipment a helpful tool.
 How do lightning detectors work?
 We’ll answer that in this article.

 Weather forecasters can predict the likelihood of a storm with heavy lightning.
 Unfortunately, individual lightning strikes are currently impossible to forecast, and the strikes are seemingly random and occur too quickly and frequently to predict.
-The lightning flash is really our only warning, except for the buildup of static electricity that sometimes precedes a strike.
+The lightning flash is our only warning, except for the buildup of static electricity that sometimes precedes a strike.

 What is lightning?

 Lightning is a powerful electric bolt.
 Lightning occurs when there is a difference in the electrical charge in a thunderstorm cloud.
-The negatively charged particles move to the bottom of the cloud, drawn to the positively charged particles in the ground.
-Cloud-to-ground lightning channels electrons from the cloud to the ground, balancing the charge.
+The negatively charged particles move to the bottom of the cloud, drawn to the positively charged particles in the ground—cloud-to-ground lightning channels electrons from the cloud to the ground, balancing the charge.
 Cloud to cloud lightning happens much in the same way, except this happens between two clouds.

 How do lightning detectors detect lightning?

 Lightning strikes are like giant electrical sparks, and each time lightning occurs, electromagnetic pulses are emitted that are detectable nearby on a radio.
 You’ve heard them before if you’ve listened to AM radio, the pulse is the crash of static you hear.